stevej2608/dash-spa/README.md

 ![](./docs/img/tables-1.png)

-Table are defined in a few lines:
+Tables are defined in a few lines:

 ```
 def create_table(id):